The Best Places to Buy Plants in Brisbane

 Eschew Bunnings with a firm hand and head on down to these local boutique nurseries and markets for solid advice, rare finds and an abundance of crazy plant-lovin' folk.

 Plants, classes and a cafe.
 That's the garden shop trifecta, and it's exactly what The Soul Pantry offers.
 A visit to the Stafford spot will help you deck your halls with plenty of greenery, make sure you really know what you're doing, and keep your hunger and thirst at bay.
 As well as a range of indoor beauties — plus pots to put them in — you'll also find flowers of both the fresh and dried variety (for those who love nature, but know that keeping something alive is beyond their capabilities).
-Workshop-wise, you can learn about everything from kokedamas and terrariums to living with plants in peace and harmony.
+Workshop-wise, you can learn about everything from table styling and terrariums to making succulent living wreaths.

 This Nundah plant store comes with a serious pedigree — this isn't owner Rhiannon Campbell's first time in the garden.
-She's also behind the popular subscription service Botanic Box, which sends a different plant to your house each and every month.
-That kind of deal isn't for everyone, though.
-If you're more of a browse-and-buy type, prefer to choose things yourself or just don't like surprises all that much, then The Plant Lounge is the answer.
-It's dedicated to indoor plants and accessories, so it's perfect for folks who only have a windowsill to fill.
-Campbell also sources all of her bits of greenery from local nurseries, and her store has a particular focus on plants that can stand Brisbane's always-warm weather.
+She was also behind the subscription service Botanic Box, which sent a different plant to your house each and every month.
+That kind of deal wasn't always going to be for everyone, though.
+So, to cater for browse-and-buy types, and folks who prefer to choose things themselves or just don't like surprises all that much, Campbell started The Plant Lounge.
+It's dedicated to indoor plants and accessories, so it's perfect for people who only have a windowsill to fill.
+Every bits of greenery here is also sourced from local nurseries, and the store has a particular focus on plants that can stand Brisbane's always-warm weather.

 Oxley Nursery is more like the nurseries your parents dragged you to as a child — a huge, rambling, humid place that sells everything you could ever want.
 As well as a wide range of cacti, succulents, palms, and endless fiddle leaf figs, you'll also find carnivorous plants, blooming aloes, man-sized lobster claws (Heliconias), Teddy Bear magnolias, Casuarina glauca (a Cousin It-like plant), pencil pines and voodoo lilies — basically, if you can imagine it, they've probably got it in stock.
 The family-run business also dabbles in landscape and garden design, so when you visit you'll always find advice and garden gravel aplenty.

-Plants aren't the only attraction at All the Green Things, although the West End store does stock a sizeable range of gorgeous green babies.
-While you're wandering around the Vulture Street spot, perusing the shelves and looking at everything from hardy favourites to rare varieties, you may also spy the shop's resident dog, Ruby.
+Plants aren't the only attraction at All the Green Things, although this West End chain does stock a sizeable range of gorgeous green babies.
+While you're wandering around its Vulture Street and West Village spots, perusing the shelves and looking at everything from hardy favourites to rare varieties, you may also spy the shop's resident dog, Ruby.
 In fact, if you're as fond of four-legged friends as you are plants, you'll be able to stock up on pet-friendly greenery.
 Animal-shaped and -adorned planters and pots are also a highlight, which'll help you combine your love of both — or make you feel better if the leafy new addition to your home is the closest you're going to get to expanding to your household at the moment.

 Fancy something green, alive and edible?
 Then you'll want to make a visit to City Farm Nursery.
 Given that it's part of Northey Street City Farm, aka Windsor's permaculture haven, the focus on plants that produce vegetables, fruit, herbs and bush tucker shouldn't come as a surprise.
 Consider it a two-for-one type of scenario: pick up some greenery to brighten up your balcony, and score yourself a treasure trove of ingredients that you can use in the kitchen at the same time.
 From cucumber, cherry tomato and beetroot seedlings right through to fruit trees, you'll find plenty here that'll make you hungry.
 You will also find other plants, particularly succulents; however if you've always wanted to use your green thumb to be a little more self-sufficient, this is your spot.